Skip to main content

 Common scenarios

-Scenario 1: Block completed under budget
+Scenario 1: Block completed under estimate

 Situation:

-• Allocated: 20 hours
+• Scheduled: 20 hours (from task estimates)

-• Actual: 16 hours
+• Logged: 16 hours

-• 4 hours under budget
+• 4 hours under estimate

 Analysis: